webfm/defect-app/oauth-login.md

 oAuth login
 ===========

 The system uses oAuth 2.0 for api authentication.
-To Login We need to use the follow Steps
+To login We need to take the following steps:

 Reqest authentication ticket
 ----------------------------

-The first step to login is to request a authenication ticket from the server
+First login and obtain a authentication ticket.

     Post https://accounts.webfm.net/v2/access/tickets